openwdl/wdl/versions/draft-3/SPEC.md

 For more information on type and how they are used to construct commands and define outputs of tasks, see the [Data Types & Serialization](#data-types--serialization) section.

+#### Custom  Types

+WDL provides the ability to define custom compound types called `Structs`. `Structs` are defined directly in the WDL and are usable like any other type.
+For more information on their usage, see the section on [Structs](#struct-definition)

 ### Fully Qualified Names & Namespaced Identifiers

 ```